 Take a tea bag and immerse it in a glass of some amount of water, then place the tea bag on the affected tooth.
 If the teeth are not sensitive to cold, immerse the tea bag in cold water, once or twice a day.
 Give it a try.
 The ingredients in tea reduce swelling and pain.

 Baking soda has anti-inflammatory properties that reduce inflammation while being a disinfectant it also cures tooth infections.
 To use it, soak a cotton ball in water and cover it with baking soda.

 Placing cotton wool on the affected tooth can reduce the pain.
 In the same way, mix a teaspoon of baking soda in a small amount of hot water and make the buds with this liquid.

 Soak the cotton in olive oil and place it on the affected area, repeating this process two to three times a day.
 Olive oil has anti-inflammatory properties that reduce toothache and inflammation.

-Mix one teaspoon of cinnamon powder and 5 teaspoons of honey, apply this paste on the affected area which will reduce the pain, repeat this process two to three times a day or until the pain disappears. ۔
+Mix one teaspoon of cinnamon powder and 5 teaspoons of honey, apply this paste to the affected area which will reduce the pain, repeat this process two to three times a day or until the pain disappears. ۔